w3c/wai-tutorials/source/images/index.html.erb.md

 -   **[Informative images](informative.html)**: Images that graphically illustrate concepts and information, typically pictures and illustrations.
 The text alternative should be at least a short description conveying the essential information presented by the image.

--   **[Decorative images](decorative.html)**: If the only purpose of an image is to add visual interest to the page, rather than to convey information that is important to understanding the text, the text alternative should be null (`alt=""`).
+-   **[Decorative images](decorative.html)**: If the only purpose of an image is to add visual interest to the page, rather than to convey information that is important to understanding the page, the text alternative should be null (`alt=""`).

 -   **[Functional images](functional.html)**: The text alternative of an image used as a link or as a button should describe the functionality of the link or button rather than the visual image.
 Examples for such images are a printer icon to represent the print function or a button to submit of a form.